PNNL-CompBio/Snekmer/docs/source/getting_started/quickstart.rst

 Quick Start
 ===========

-Once Snekmer is installed, you can annotate sequences with a single command — no configuration file or directory setup required.
+Once Snekmer is installed, you can annotate sequences with a single command with no configuration file or directory setup required.

 Try it with the included demo data
 ------------------------------------

-The repository includes demo data — 5,000 training proteins across 200 TIGRFAM families and 3,000 query proteins — so you can run a complete example immediately after installing.
+The repository includes demo data (5,000 training proteins across 200 TIGRFAM families and 3,000 query proteins), so you can run a complete example immediately after installing.
 From the root of the Snekmer repository:

 .. code-block:: bash